CaboLabs/criterion-spec/README.md

 ### Variable Declaration

 This example declares a `myVar` variable that has type `integer`.
-In general the declarations are used to define the input variables of a rule.
+7In general the declarations are used to define the input variables of a rule.
 Refer to the [Crtierion Data Types](#criterion-data-types) section to see the possible types a variable can have.

 ```json
 {